My Photography & Travel Guide to Colmar, France

 Where to Stay in Colmar

-L'Esquisse Hotel & Spa Colmar – MGallery — A polished MGallery property on the edge of the historic district, combining contemporary design with excellent spa facilities.
-Strong choice for travelers who want modern comfort alongside access to the Old Town.
-The spa makes it an excellent base for a longer stay.
+L'Esquisse Hotel & Spa Colmar, MGallery — A polished MGallery property on the edge of the historic district, combining contemporary design with excellent spa facilities.
+A strong choice for travelers who want modern comfort alongside access to the Old Town.
+The spa makes it a good base for a longer stay.

-James Boutique Hotel — A boutique hotel with refined interiors and good walkability in the Old Town.
+James Boutique Hotel — A boutique hotel with refined interiors and good walkability inside the Old Town.
 Smaller and more personal than the MGallery.
-Well-regarded for its service and its positioning close to the key photography locations.
+Well-regarded for service and its proximity to the key photography locations.

 Hotel Le Colombier — Steps from Little Venice, with canal views from some rooms and the rustic-modern Alsatian character that makes small regional hotels worth choosing over chains.
-The position is excellent for photographers: you can be at the Little Venice waterfront before sunrise without a taxi.
+The position is ideal for photographers: you can be at the waterfront before sunrise without a taxi.

 Hotel Saint-Martin — A charming stay inside a traditional Alsatian building in the historic center.
 Full of character without the full luxury pricing.
 The kind of hotel that feels genuinely local rather than designed for tourists.